 Origins of the Foghorn Funston

-Perhaps General Frederick Funston had such striking adventures and notable accomplishments because he had to endure living in the shadow of his towering 6’4” father, a civil war soldier and Congressman Edward Funston.
-Edward was not only large in stature, but in charisma, and political debate.
-The library of the Funston home in the tiny town of Iola, Kansas, was such a national hotbed of political discussion and discourse, by political and military figures visiting from around the country, that the trains arriving at the local station had devised a special whistle to alert the Funstons that a visitor was on his/her way.
+Perhaps General Frederick Funston had such striking adventures and notable accomplishments because he had to endure living in the shadow of his towering 6’4” father, a civil war soldier, Congressman & Senator Edward Funston.
+Edward was not only large in stature but in charisma and political debate.
+The library of the Funston home in the tiny town of Iola, Kansas, was such a national hotbed of political discussion and discourse by political and military figures visiting from around the country that the trains arriving at the local station had devised a special whistle to alert the Funstons that a visitor was on his/her way.

-He was elected and served in the Kansas House of Representatives from 1873 through 1875, and was made Speaker in 1875.
+He was elected and served in the Kansas House of Representatives from 1873 through 1875 and was made Speaker in 1875.
 In 1880, he was elected to the State Senate for four years and was made President Pro Tempore of that body.
-It was during his tenure as Congressman and as the Kansas Speaker of the House that Funston would become known as "Foghorn Funston, a Farmer's Friend."
+During his tenure as Congressman, Senator, and the Kansas Speaker of the House, Funston would become known as "Foghorn Funston, a Farmer's Friend."
 The appropriate title originated from Funston’s Congressional campaign.

 MOVING OF CONGRESSMAN FUNSTON'S HOME;

 Ideally, the Funston home would have been left in its rural setting four miles north of Iola.
 However, the planned move of U.S. Highway 169 from in front of the home to east of Iola in the following years, would have left the home somewhat isolated on a country road.
 Additionally, it was not practical for the Society to operate the home as a museum four miles out of town.
 Thus, the Society saw as its only option the move of the home into Iola.